dumlutimuralp/k8s-with-nsx-t-2.4.x/README.md

 This series does **NOT** provide the generic 101 level info neither on NSX-T nor on K8S.
 To have a basic understanding of NSX-T please watch the VMworld 2018 session recordings.
 Similarly for K8S, Pluralsight and A Cloud Guru trainings by Nigel Poulton is highly recommended.

-Below articles focus on the basic integration principles of NSX-T and K8S.
-Hopefully we will be able to dive into details and troubleshooting in the upcoming articles.
+Below articles focus on the management and data plane integration principles of NSX-T and K8S.

 ### [Part 1](https://github.com/dumlutimuralp/nsx-t-k8s/blob/master/Part%201/README.md)